kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 val employees = Employees.asSequence().filter { it.departmentId eq 1 }.toList()
 ```

-We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replace by a `eq`function.
+We can see that the usage is almost the same as `kotlin.Sequence`, the only difference is the `==` in the lambda is replace by the `eq` function.
 The `filter` function can also be called continuously, as all the filter conditions are combined with the `and` operator.

 ```kotlin
 val employees = Employees